 Durham is also home to another CBC-owned icon, the Durham Bulls.
 Jim Goodmon has always loved baseball, and in the early 1990s CBC took over the most famous franchise in minor league baseball history.
 Under CBC ownership the Bulls have won championships, risen to Triple-A status, and set attendance records at the state-of-the-art ballpark that has become a centerpiece in downtown Durham.

 Whether it’s broadcasting, real estate, new media or professional sports–Jim Goodmon is at the forefront of the industry.
 His leadership is based on principle, vision and a strong commitment to the community, and those ideals inspire the divisions of Capitol Broadcasting Company each and every day.

 Goodmon has also been instrumental in the success of the A.J.
 Fletcher Foundation, a charitable fund that donates millions of dollars annually to organizations throughout North Carolina.
 The Fletcher Foundation supports programs that foster care for the elderly, infirm and indigent.
 It also provides funding for initiatives in Education, the Arts, Public Recreation, Communication Arts, and Religious Faith.
 Jim serves as the Foundation’s Chairman of the Board.

 Jim is the recipient of numerous awards and honors:

-Jim Goodmon holds Honorary Doctor of Laws degrees from Pfeiffer College and Duke University.
+Jim Goodmon holds honorary Doctor of Laws degrees from Pfeiffer College and Duke University as well as an honorary Doctor of Humanities degree from William Peace University.
 He serves on the boards of many organizations across the Triangle and state.

 Jim and Barbara Goodmon have three children: Elizabeth, Jimmy and Michael, along with ten grandchildren.